int-brain-lab/paper-reproducible-ephys/README.md

 # Getting Started

 ## Reproducing the figures
-In each figure subfolder there is a read me that contains instructions for how to replicate the analysis and generate the figures in the paper.
+In each figure subfolder there is a README that contains instructions for how to replicate the analysis and generate the figures in the paper.

 The subfolders correspond to the following figures